ligang19999/115/papers/RP_PCA.md

 ## Abstract

-<font size = 5>We propose a new method for estimating $\text{\color{red}{latent}}$ asset pricing factors that fit the time series and cross-section of expected returns.
+We propose a new method for estimating $\text{\color{red}{latent}}$ asset pricing factors that fit the time series and cross-section of expected returns.
 Our estimator generalizes principal component analysis (PCA) by including a penalty on the pricing error in expected returns.
 Our approach finds $\text{\color{red}{weak factors}}$ with high Sharpe ratios that PCA cannot detect.
 We discover five factors with economic meaning that explain well the cross-section and time series of characteristic-sorted portfolio returns. <mark>The out-of-sample maximum Sharpe ratio of our factors is twice as large as with PCA with substantially smaller pricing errors.
-Our factors imply that a significant amount of characteristic information is redundant. </mark></font>
+Our factors imply that a significant amount of characteristic information is redundant. </mark>

 <strong>“weak” factors:</strong>